gitlabhq/gitlabhq/doc/user/admin_area/settings/external_authorization.md

 This is to prevent performing to many requests at once to the external authorization service.

+Whenever access is granted or denied this is logged in a logfile called `external-policy-access-control.log`.
+Read more about logs GitLab keeps in the [omnibus documentation][omnibus-log-docs].

 ## Configuration

 The external authorization service can be enabled by an admin on the GitLab's